 - Read university, school, and department guidelines to ensure you know your roles and responsibilities

 - Schedule advising and registration appointments (define each appointment) and be prepared

 - Ask questions

 - Be organized and active in your academic progress including course planning, academic progress, exploring career options and graduate school

 - Follow through with referrals and utilize suggested resources

 - Make your own decisions

 - Be on time

-If something comes up at a time when you don’t have a scheduled appointment, you may see the walk-in advisor during walk-in hours.
-Walk-in advising is designed to schedule appointments, answer quick questions, and drop off paperwork.
+If something comes up at a time when you don’t have a scheduled appointment, you may see the drop-in advisor during virtual drop-in.
+Drop-in advising is designed to schedule appointments, answer quick questions, and drop off paperwork.
 Typically, these touchpoints last less than five minutes.
 This helps ensure quick service to all students with walk-in type needs – even as you run between classes.
 If you need to meet with your advisor for a more complex situation, please schedule an appointment.